• Skip to primary navigation

 Who’s excited to kickstart their health this New Year?

-am, that’s why I’m featuring a week of awesome gluten-free soup recipes to start off the year, plus January is National Soup Month, so the timing is perfect!
+I know I am.
+That’s why I’m featuring a week of awesome gluten-free soup recipes to start off the year; plus, January is National Soup Month, so the timing is perfect!

 Gluten-free soups – especially the roasted butternut squash soup recipe I’m about to share – are good for you in so many ways.